There is a large demand for professionals with language skills in fields such as business, education, public service and health professions.

 One of the most important electives is the opportunity to study abroad in a French-speaking country.
 Your other elective hours will be made up of the minor or double/dual program that you choose to study.

 - Interpreter or translator

 - Manufacturer representative

 - International worker (airlines, banking, industry, business, journalism)

 - Government worker (State Department, Foreign Service, Department of Defense, Department of Agriculture)

 - Social worker

 BJU’s Career Services office helps both students and alumni through career advising, resume preparation, job search assistance, recruitment conferences and more.

-In addition, over 60 businesses and 150 Christian schools/mission boards/Christian organizations come on campus to recruit students through on-campus interviews and job/ministry fairs.
+In addition, over 60 businesses and 150 Christian schools, mission boards and other Christian organizations come on campus to recruit students through on-campus interviews and job/ministry fairs.

 Practical experience, especially in a language, is essential.
-That is why BJU’s Spanish faculty encourage your involvement with native speakers, both at BJU and abroad.
-These opportunities will help you better understand spoken Spanish and, in turn, help you better communicate with others.
+That is why BJU’s French faculty encourage your involvement with native speakers, both at BJU and abroad.
+These opportunities will help you better understand spoken French and, in turn, help you better communicate with others.